Nchrist89/In-Command/README.md

 I was let down at the end when I realized that in order to make an actual functioning leaderboard.
 I would need to create a server which could store the scores.
 Unfortunately, I have had to settle with a local storage leaderboard.
 Other than that, I am happy with it.
 I will look forward to improve and add to it in the future.

-The game itself is the user hacking the machine and the hacking part is substituted with a quiz which in a way is the difficulty in the hacking of the computer.
+The game itself is the user hacking the computer and the hacking part is substituted with a quiz which in a way is the difficulty in the hacking of the computer.
 I done it this way to enable me to have a reason for the quiz failure and different victory outcomes.
 This allowed me to create a basis for the story behind it.

 ## CONTENTS